 This comprehensive guide will take you through the different dumbbells on the market and make it easier than ever to choose the right one for you.
 There are three primary categories that dumbbells fall into: fixed, adjustable, and studio (often referred to as neoprene) dumbbells.
 Continue reading to see the most common variations you are likely to see on the market.

 Out of the three, fixed dumbbells are the most commonly used.
 They range from 1kg to 100kg and are the ones you often find in large commercial gyms.
 They are typically stored on a multi-tiered, horizontal rack.
-Smaller dumbbells are held using upright or vertical dumbbell racks.
+Smaller dumbbell sets are held using upright or vertical dumbbell racks.

 Smaller gyms will have a more limited range going from anywhere between 2.5kg to 30kg, although this depends on the type of gym it is.
 If you are going to a smaller gym, but it caters to serious weightlifters and bodybuilders, their range will facilitate that.
 So when you are thinking of signing up for a gym, the best course of action is to ask them their weight range.